artdecocode/which-stream/documentary/index.md

 %NPM: which-stream%

-`which-stream` is a new Node.js npm package.
-A small Node.js library to determine which stream to use.
+`which-stream` is a small Node.js library to pipe an input stream to an output one.
+It can create filesystem's read and write streams, or use provided ones, as well as piping output to the `stdout`.

 ```sh
 yarn add -E which-stream